 As stated earlier, meetings can be modified and changed according to whoever is chairing the meeting.
 The following are some common types of AA meetings :

 - Topic/Discussion—these types of meetings are led by a person who is normally chosen by the group and the size of the group itself can range anywhere from 5 to about 60.
 In these groups, the leader will pick a topic that will be the focus of the meeting and may talk about the topic for a few minutes or so before the group opens for sharing.
 The topic may revolve around a specific AA reading or may come from a canned “meeting starter” list.

 - Speaker—these meetings are usually large and can have up to 300 people in attendance.
 These meetings are considered open meetings, and those who don’t identify themselves as alcoholic may be in attendance, such as Al-Anon members.
 These meetings are generally very structured and feature a key speaker who relates his/her addiction story, often impactful.

 - Big Book Study —the “Big Book” refers to the main text of AA.
 Big Book groups often organize participants in order to read and discuss the book.
 Each member will read a paragraph in turn, and the book gets read sequentially for several pages — perhaps a half chapter at a time.
 After a reading, members share their experience or thoughts on the material

 - 12 Step Studies—these groups will study a particular Step or Tradition from the book of the 12 Steps and 12 Traditions.

 In addition to the groups described above, there are also other groups in existence that may better serve the needs of unique populations or groups.
-Some of these groups include men’s groups, women’s groups, LGBT groups, agnostic groups, atheist groups, old timers’, and beginners’ meetings.
+Some of these groups include men’s groups, women’s groups, LGBTQ groups, agnostic groups, atheist groups, old timers’, and beginners’ meetings.
 There is an AA group dedicated to almost any population.